rogercoll/opentelemetry-demo/.github/README.md

    - `YOUR_ELASTICSEARCH_ENDPOINT`: your Elasticsearch endpoint (*with* `https://` prefix example: `https://1234567.us-west2.gcp.elastic-cloud.com:443`).
    - `YOUR_ELASTICSEARCH_API_KEY`: your Elasticsearch API Key

-2. Execute the following command to deploy the OpenTelemetry Collector to your Kubernetes cluster:
+2. Execute the following command to deploy the OpenTelemetry Collector to your Kubernetes cluster, in the same directory `kubernetes/elastic-helm` in this repository.

 ```
 # deploy the Elastic OpenTelemetry collector distribution through helm install